 This instruction is designed for use in harassment cases where the plaintiff did not suffer any “tangible” employment action such as discharge or demotion, but rather suffered “intangible” harm flowing from a supervisor’s harassment that is “sufficiently severe or pervasive to create a hostile work environment.”
 See Burlington Indus., Inc. v.
 Ellerth, 524 U.S. 742, 751 (1998).

 It is impossible to compile an exhaustive list of the types of conduct that may give rise to a hostile environment harassment claim under Title VII and other statutes.
 Some examples of this kind of conduct include: verbal abuse of a sexual, racial or religious nature; graphic verbal commentaries about an individual’s body, sexual prowess, or sexual deficiencies; or age; sexually degrading or vulgar words to describe an individual; pinching, groping, and fondling; suggestive, insulting, or obscene comments or gestures; the display in the workplace of sexually suggestive objects, pictures, posters or cartoons; asking questions about sexual conduct; and unwelcome sexual advances.
 See Harris v.
 Forklift Sys., Inc., 510 U.S. 17 (1993); Meritor Savings Bank v.
 Vinson, 477 U.S. 57 (1986); Stacks v.
 Southwestern Bell Yellow Pages, Inc., 27 F.3d 1316 (8th Cir.
 1994); Hukkanen v.
-International Union of Operating Eng’rs Local No. 101, 3 F.3d 281 (8th Cir.
+Int’l Union of Operating Eng’rs Local No. 101, 3 F.3d 281 (8th Cir.
 1993); Burns v.
 McGregor Elec.
 Indus., Inc. [Burns II], 989 F.2d 959 (8th Cir.
 1993); Burns v.
 McGregor Elec.
 Indus., Inc. [Burns I], 955 F.2d 559 (8th Cir.
 1992); Jones v.
 Wesco Invs., Inc., 846 F.2d 1154 (8th Cir.
 1988); Hall v.
 Gus Constr.
 Co., 842 F.2d 1010 (8th Cir.
 1988).

 Conduct Based on Sex or Gender

 In general, in a sex discrimination case, the plaintiff must establish that the alleged offensive conduct was “based on sex.”
 Burns II, 989 F.2d at 964.
 Despite its apparent simplicity, this requirement raises a host of interesting issues.
 For example, in an historically male-dominated work environment, it may be commonplace to have sexually suggestive calendars on display and provocative banter among the male employees.
 While the continuation of this conduct may not be directed at a new female employee, it nevertheless may be actionable on the theory that sexual behavior at work raises an inference of discrimination against women.
-See Burns I, 955 F.2d at 564; see also Stacks v.
-Southwestern Bell, 27 F.3d 1316 (8th Cir.
-1994) (sexual conduct directed by male employees toward women other than the plaintiff was considered part of a hostile work environment).
+See Burns I, 955 F.2d at 564; see also Stacks, 27 F.3d 1316 (sexual conduct directed by male employees toward women other than the plaintiff was considered part of a hostile work environment).

 The Eighth Circuit also has indicated that conduct that is not sexual in nature but is directed at a woman because of her gender can form the basis of a hostile environment claim.
 See, e.g., Gillming v.
 Simmons Indus., 91 F.3d 1168, 1171 (8th Cir.
 1996) (jury instruction need not require a finding that acts were explicitly sexual in nature); Hall v.
 Gus Constr.
 Co., 842 F.2d 1010, 1014 (8th Cir.
 1988) (calling a female employee “herpes” and urinating in her gas tank, although not conduct of an explicit sexual nature, was properly considered in determining if a hostile work environment existed); see also Stacks, 27 F.3d at 1326 (differential treatment based on gender in connection with disciplinary action supported a female employee’s hostile work environment claim); Shope v.
-Board of Sup’rs, 14 F.3d 596 (table), 1993 WL 525598 (4th Cir.
+Bd. of Sup’rs, 14 F.3d 596 (table), 1993 WL 525598 (4th Cir.
 Dec.
 20, 1993) (rude, disparaging, and “almost physically abusive” conduct based on gender supported a hostile environment claim).